ArianeBeaudin/arianebeaudin.github.io/_posts/2020-08-09-hyperpop-and-glitch-art.md

 > The role of the artist is to make the revolution irresistible.
 > -Toni Cade Bambara

 It is no secret that current trends in fashion, music, cinema, etc. are usually heavily influenced by past periods or aesthetics.
-As I was listening to Jessie Ware's *What's Your Pleasure?* new album, feeling like this sound was directly sourced from the 80s, I couldn't help but to try to make some parallels between old and new art phenomenons that I enjoy.
+As I was listening to Jessie Ware's new album *What's Your Pleasure?*, feeling like this sound was directly sourced from the 80s, I couldn't help but to try to make some parallels between old and new art phenomenons that I enjoy.

 ## Is hyperpop the new rock 'n' roll?